elindstr/share-the-pie/README.md

 1. Clone this directory.
 In the green 'code' tab, copy the url for this repository.
 Then from a terminal, in your desired file directory, enter: <code>git clone </code>
 2. Install [node.js](https://nodejs.org/) if you haven't already.
 3. Install this project's  node dependencies.
 In a terminal in your cloned directory, run <code>npm i</code>.
+4. Import the sql dump file to your local mysql database: <code>mysql -u your_username -p ucd_comp_db < localdb.sql</code>
-4. Then you should be ready to run the server: <code>npm start</code>.
+5. Then you should be ready to run the node.js server: <code>npm start</code>.
-5. Open a browser, and the server should be running at http://localhost:3001/.
+6. Open a browser, and the server should be running at http://localhost:3001/.